dvrpc/crash-db/README.md

 ### Utility Scripts

 The way these are invoked may change.
-At present, there's one script, at src/diff_headers.sh, which checks that all the headers in the data files are the same across each table/state/year.
-Run it with `./src/diff_headers.sh <state> <year>` from the project root.
+At present, there's one script, at src/diff_headers.sh, which checks that the headers in the data files are the same across each table/state/year.
+See usage with `./src/diff_headers.sh -u`.

 ## Data